-Flying on Vermax to meet the fleet of the Three Daughters, Prince Jacaerys swept down upon a line of Lysene galleys.
+Flying on Vermax to meet the fleet of the Triarchy, Prince Jacaerys Velaryon swept down upon a line of Lysene galleys.
 The sailors had experience fighting Prince Daemon Targaryen and his dragon, Caraxes, during the war for the Stepstones, so their captains directed their spears and arrows against Jacaerys.
 One ship caught on fire and then another, however.
-When Jacaerys was joined by Ulf the White on Silverwing, Nettles on Sheepstealer, Addam Velaryon on Seasmoke, and Hugh Hammer on Vermithor, the line of Free Cities warships shattered as one galley after another turned away.
+When Jacaerys was joined by Ulf the White on Silverwing, Nettles on Sheepstealer, Addam Velaryon on Seasmoke, and Hugh Hammer on Vermithor, the line of warships from the Free Cities shattered as one galley after another turned away.

 Vermax flew too low, however, and crashed down into the sea, possibly wounded from a crossbow bolt to the eye or pulled down by a grapnel.
 Survivors said he struggled in the rigging of a burning galley and sank with it.
-Jacaerys leapt free, but was killed by Myrish crossbowmen.
+Jacaerys leapt free, but was then killed by Myrish crossbowmen.

-North and south of Dragonstone the battle raged into the night.
-The fleet bypassd Dragonstone, perhaps believing that it was to strong to assault, but they instead attacked Driftmark, setting afire the harbor of Spicetown with fire ships.
+North and south of Dragonstone the battle continued into nighttime.
+The southern squadron bypassed Dragonstone, believing that it was to strong to assault, and instead attacked Driftmark, setting afire the harbor of Spicetown with fire ships.
 The town was sacked, with its inhabitants butchered and left as carrion.
 High Tide and the treasures of Lord Corlys Velaryon were burned by Myrish and Tyroshi soldiers, with the Sea Snake's servants cut down as they fled.

 Thousands died from the battle, and Spicetown was never rebuilt.
 The Velaryon fleet lost almost a third of its strength.
 Prince Jacaerys Velaryon and his dragon Vermax were killed, and Prince Viserys Targaryen was taken captive, but presumed dead by both sides.
 Prince Aegon the Younger never forgave himself for abandoning his little brother.